arthurdouillard/hugo-website/content/post/visual_transformers/index.md

 The main drawback of convolutions is their lack of global reach.
 A problem, relatively similar to the difficulty of Recurent Neural Networks (e.g. RNN, LSTM, GRU) to model long series of tokens.
 The NLP community saw its "imagenet" moment when the Transformer ([Vaswani et al.](https://arxiv.org/abs/1706.03762)) architecture was unveiled.
-First designed with a somewhat complex encoder-decoder complex, it was later refined in a serie of identical blocks in the BERT ([Devlin et al.](https://arxiv.org/abs/1810.04805)) model.
+First designed with a somewhat complex encoder-decoder, it was later refined in a serie of identical blocks in the BERT ([Devlin et al.](https://arxiv.org/abs/1810.04805)) model.
 Using transfer learning, most (all?) tasks of NLP were attacked via a BERT-like architecture.